 About Bill: Nature, youth, knowledge, education, science & empowerment... ➔

-Bill is a tranquil force and an efficient and enthusiastic presence in our team.
-Wandering in the Fells, where we run 75% of our citizen science programs and enjoying the moment (and the work) is becoming our Fells team's specialty and pleasure: we regularly spend hours together without realizing that 3-4 hours just flew by!
+Bill is a tranquil force and an efficient, enthusiastic presence on our team.
+Wandering in the Fells, where we run many of EwA's participatory science projects, and enjoying the moment (and the work) has become our specialty and pleasure.
+We often spend hours together, losing track of time as 3-4 hours fly by!

-Bill has always loved the outdoors and spent a lot of time with his brother Joe, exploring and learning about the world of nature.
-Bill earned a BA in Biology from Colby College in Waterville, ME, and a Masters in Science Education from the Harvard Graduate School of Education in Cambridge, MA.
-He has been a Science teacher at Parker Middle School in Reading (Massachusetts) for 30 years and continues to love working with young people and watching them learn and grow.
+An outdoor enthusiast, Bill has spent much time exploring and learning about nature with his brother Joe.
+He earned a BA in Biology from Colby College in Waterville, ME, and a Masters in Science Education from the Harvard Graduate School of Education in Cambridge, MA.
+After 30 years as a Science teacher at Parker Middle School in Reading, Massachusetts, he continues to love working with young people and watching them learn and grow.

 “The environmental educator David Sobel stated, “If we want children to flourish, to become truly empowered, then let us allow them to love the earth before we ask them to save it.”
 As an educator, I believe it is urgent to teach children to love nature, respect biodiversity, and understand that we are interconnected with all beings.”